hglattergotz/ExactTarget-PHP-SOAP-API/README.md

 ![ExactTarget](http://memberlandingpages.com/help/wiki_images/new_wiki/ExactTargetLogo.jpg) ![project status](http://stillmaintained.com/hglattergotz/ExactTarget-PHP-SOAP-API.png)

-### PHP wrapper to ExactTarget SOAP API
+### PHP wrapper for ExactTarget SOAP API

 This is a php library for accessing a subset of ExactTarget's SOAP API.
-It provides *synchronous* CRUD operations on **Data Extensions** and **Subscriber Lists** by exposing a Doctrine like API (Record, Table, Collection).
+It provides *synchronous* CRUD operations on **Data Extensions** and **Subscriber Lists** by exposing a Doctrine-like API (Record, Table, Collection).
 The ExactTarget API documentation can be found [here](http://docs.code.exacttarget.com/).

 - - -